 Depth of Anesthesia

-The process of achievement of effective anesthesia is dependent on the depth of anesthesia.
-It includes four stages:
+Achieving effective anesthesia depends on the depth of anesthesia.
+It includes 4 stages.

 Stage 1: Analgesia

-In this stage, awareness of pain is decreased because of interference of sensory transmission with spinothalamic tract.
-The condition progresses from conscious to conversational to drowsy.
+In this stage, awareness of pain is decreased because of the interference of sensory transmission with the spinothalamic tract.
+The patient’s condition progresses from conscious to conversational to drowsy.
 Consciousness is impaired, but not lost.

 Stage 2: Disinhibition

 The patient is in a state of delirium and excitation.
-The patient may shout or struggle in this stage.
-Vomiting, involuntary defecation or micturition may also occur.
+They may shout or struggle at this stage.
+Vomiting, involuntary defecation, or micturition may also occur.
 The operation should not be conducted during this stage.

 - Loss of corneal and laryngeal reflexes